-- 7.8.3.
+- 7.8.2d If an effect closes the combat chain, the Close Step begins as a game state action.
+(See Rule 1.10.2) - 7.8.3.
 First, the "combat chain closes" event occurs and effects that trigger from the combat chain closing are triggered.
 All attacks and reactions on the stack, are put into their owner's graveyard. - 7.8.4.
 Second, layers on the stack resolve and game state actions are performed as if all players are passing priority in succession.
-(See Rule 1.10.2)
+(See Rule 1.10.2) - 7.8.5.

-- 7.8.5.
 Third, when the stack is empty, all permanents remaining on the combat chain return to their respective zones equipment and weapons return to their respective equipped zones.
 Any other permanent returns to the permanent zone. - 7.8.6.
 Fourth, all remaining objects on the combat chain are cleared.
-(See Rule 3.0.12) - 7.8.7.
+(See Rule 3.0.12)

+7.8.7.
 Fifth and finally, the combat chain closes.
 Effects that last for "the/this combat chain" end.
 The Close Step ends and the Action Phase continues.